 Resident parking areas were established for areas that experience significant parking pressures.
-The Downtown East area [PDF - 2.1 MB] will see an expansion in April 2017 to include: Braid Street.
-The Downtown West area [PDF - 2.7 MB] will see an expansion in April 2017 to include: Churchill Ave, Alexander Ave, Maple and Bassett Street north of Westminster Ave W, and the north side of Wade Ave W between Winnipeg Street and Brunswick Street.
+The Downtown East area [PDF - 2.6 MB] saw an expansion in April 2017 to include: Braid Street.

 - Hospital area:

 Resident parking was established to help alleviate on-street parking demand created by those attending the hospital nearby.
-The Carmi/Duncan area [PDF - 2.2 MB] will see an expansion in April 2017 to include: Municipal Ave 400-500 block between Government Street and Manitoba Street, the 1300 blocks of Manitoba Street, Leir Street, and Balfour Street.
+The Carmi/Duncan area [PDF - 2.9 MB] saw an expansion in April 2017 to include: Municipal Ave 400-500 block between Government Street and Manitoba Street, the 1300 blocks of Manitoba Street, Leir Street, and Balfour Street.